earizon/txt_world_domination/README.md

 documentation management.

  Recommended to safely store and classify research (PhD) work, complex software documentation, complex procedures, book writing, "industrial" web pages.
-A few examples for the impatient:

 Since content is just plain text (vs some weird binary database format) it means that many tools can be reused to [edit](https://en.wikipedia.org/wiki/Comparison_of_text_editors) and